bwesterb/draft-westerbaan-tls-xyber768d00/draft-tls-westerbaan-xyber768d00.md

 # IANA Considerations

 This document requests/registers TLS Named Group
  (or Supported Group), according to the procedures in
- {{Section 6 of TLS-REG=I-D.ietf-tls-rfc8447bis}}:
+ {{Section 6 of tlsiana}}:

  Value:
  : 0x6399 (please)
  Description: